In this article

 19. Maintenance And Repairs

-• Repainting the interior and exterior walls of a building
+• Repainting interior or exterior walls of a building.

-• Fixing plumbing leaks (but not replacement of fixtures)
+• Fixing plumbing leaks (but not replacing entire fixtures).

 20. Legal And Professional Expenses